 Of course, if you want to be closer to the water, you can swim out from the smooth pebble beach.
 Or you can go deeper via the hotel's PADI dive centre, which offers a wide range of courses, and the chance to drop down in search of the wrecks a lost war ship, a sunken merchant vessel which decorate the seabed nearby.
 Alternatively, take a dip in the hotel's new outdoor pool or heated indoor pool.
 Or, perhaps, unwind at the spa, where soothing treatments galore as well as saunas, relaxation areas and Turkish baths await.

 Once you have calmed the soul, you can deal with the stomach.
 The Valamar Dubrovnik President revels in fine food.
 Its new beach restaurant is an enticing place to eat, whether you want a light lunch or something more sophisticated from the a la carte evening menu.

 Close by also pitched amid the striking surroundings of the Babin Kuk peninsula the Valamar Argosy Hotel is another inviting possibility for those who want to combine the history and culture of Dubrovnik with the charms of the Dalmatian Coast.
 Set in its own gardens, looking out to Daksa island in the sea beyond, this lovely four-star, also freshly renovated, is a holiday haven.
 A two-minute walk from the beach, here is another enclave that offers opportunities for lazy afternoons of swimming, snorkelling and scuba-diving.
-1000 followers on instagram how to get free instagram followers for free opt for

 You can also take to the tranquility of the hotel's warm indoor pool and dramatic outdoor infinity pool, say farewell to any worries in the well-being centre, with its sauna rooms or work up an appetite on the tennis court or the nearby hiking trails that trace the shore.